 - Opportunities for Increasing Protection of Natural Cores and Corridors

-- Opportunities Restoring Natural Infrastructure for Climate Resilience, and Greenspace
+- Opportunities for Restoring Natural Infrastructure for Climate Resilience and Greenspace

 - Opportunities for Stewardship and Public Engagement

 - Opportunities for Meaningful Indigenous Collaboration and Leadership

 Read the Final and Technical project reports that provides key recommendations for federal and provincial governments and community-oriented calls-to-action, which will help all levels of government to protect near-urban nature across the country:

 Read the full summary report to explore the opportunities and discover the path forward: